Andrew 'Freddie' Flintoff hurt in Top Gear crash

 Flintoff joined Top Gear as a host in 2019 and co-stars in the show with Paddy McGuinness and Chris Harris.

-He retired from international cricket in 2009 having played 79 Tests, 141 one-day internationals and seven T20s for England and being part of the Ashes winning sides in 2005 and 2009.
+He retired from international cricket in 2009 having played 79 Tests, 141 one-day internationals and seven T20s for England - he played a key role in England's Ashes successes of 2005 and 2009.

 After initially retiring from all forms of the game in 2010, Flintoff had one professional bout as a boxer before returning to play Twenty20 cricket for Lancashire and Brisbane Heat in Australia's Big Bash League in 2014.

 After retiring again from cricket, he has been involved in various television projects, making his stage debut in Fat Friends the Musical in 2017.
+He had been dogged by ankle and knee problems in his sporting career.